mickfuzz/dyne_docs/src/terminal/docs/15-permissions.md

 That means:

--   u=rw: set the user\'s permissions to read/write
+-   u=rw: set the user's permissions to read/write
--   g=rw: set the group\'s permission\'s to read/write
+-   g=rw: set the group's permission's to read/write
--   o=: set the other\'s permissions to nothing
+-   o=: set the other's permissions to nothing

 For *motd*, the command goes like this:

     $ chmod u=rw,g=,o= motd

-Pretty straightforward, isn\'t it?
-It\'s also a lot of typing.
+Pretty straightforward, isn't it?
+It's also a lot of typing.
 A shorter version would be:

     $ chmod ug=rw,o= issue
     $ chmod u=rw,go= motd

-That\'s a little bit shorter, but there\'s an even shorter version:
+That's a little bit shorter, but there's an even shorter version:

     $ chmod 0660 issue

 That one needs a little bit of explaining.
 The numbers express the same permissions as before.
-If you want to understand how it works, consider the following diagram:\
+If you want to understand how it works, consider the following diagram:

  ![octal_notation.png](images/CommandLineIntro-octal_notation-en.png){height="195"
 width="300"}